nobleread/client/docs/C_API/ASR-Web-API.md

+# Deprecated HTTP API
+### NOTE: this C API has been deprecated in favor of the [gRPC API](https://github.com/cobaltspeech/client).
+This documentation is provided to support legacy clients.

 # Entry points

 There are two entry points: /api, and /recognize.
 The /api entry point is used to create and delete objects with state and query attributes.
 The /recognize entry point is used to send audio, send events to control recognition, and retrieve results.
 All requests to the API are POST, and all successful returns are JSON.